Key features of the COM port scanner app

 As a result of constant modernization of production, today more and more industrial automation systems are based on distribution networks working over flexible data transfer protocols.

 The data transfer protocols are usually developed according to the requirements of a particular production and technical systems and provide a reliable connection and high accuracy of data transfer between different devices.
-Along with the reliability of operation in harsh conditions, ACS TP systems often require high functional capabilities, flexibility in construction, ease of integration and maintenance and compliance with industry standards.
+Along with the reliability of operation in harsh conditions, ACS TP systems often require high functional capabilities, flexibility in construction, ease of integration and maintenance, and compliance with industry standards.

 Modbus solution

 Modbus protocol is widely used as a communication channel between automation elements in industrial data networks.
-There are three main implementations of Modbus protocol.
+There are three main implementations of the Modbus protocol.
 Two of them are designed for serial data communication over both copper EIA/TIA-232-E (RS-232), EIA-422, EIA/TIA-485-A (RS-485), and optical (and radio) lines: Modbus RTU and Modbus ASCII.
 And one of them is for data transmission across Ethernet networks: Modbus TCP.

 Modbus ASCII and Modbus RTU

 The difference between Modbus ASCII and Modbus RTU protocols lies in the way they encode characters.
-In the ASCII mode, the data is encoded using an ASCII table where two bytes of data corresponding to each character.
+In the ASCII mode, the data is encoded using an ASCII table where two bytes of data correspond to each character.
 In the RTU mode, the data is transmitted in the form of 8-bit binary symbols, which provides a higher data rate.
 With ASCII there can be a delay of up to 1 second, unlike RTU, where messages must be continuous.
 Also, ASCII mode has a simplified system of data decoding and management.

 Modbus protocols (Modbus ASCII, Modbus RTU, and Modbus TCP) use one application protocol to ensure their compatibility.
 The maximum number of nodes in the Modbus network is 31.
 The length of communication lines and the data transfer rate depend on the physical implementation of the interface.
 All elements of the Modbus network interact using a client-server model based on transactions consisting of a request and a response.